topliceanu/mongoose-gen/README.md

 __TODO__ All examples have instructions on __how to run and test them__.

 - [/examples/basic-usage.js](https://github.com/topliceanu/mongoose-gen/blob/master/examples/basic-usage.js) shows how to add validation methods to your json schema, then checks if storing an retrieving data works.
-- [/examples/nested-models.js](https://github.com/topliceanu/mongoose-gen/blob/master/examples/nested-models.js) shows how to defined models with nested levels.
+- [/examples/nested-models.js](https://github.com/topliceanu/mongoose-gen/blob/master/examples/nested-models.js) shows how to define schemas with nested levels.
 - [/examples/using-dbrefs.js](https://github.com/topliceanu/mongoose-gen/blob/master/examples/using-dbrefs.js) shows how you can reference other models from the json schema.

 ## Supported Schema Types and Options